gathik-jindal/MooreMachine/README.md

-# <ins>Moore Machine in Python</ins>
+# <ins>Moore Machine</ins>

-This project implements a Moore Machine in Python.
+This project implements a Moore Machine in Python and a Moore Machine Graphical User Interface implemented in Java.
 A Moore Machine is a finite state machine where the outputs depend only on the current state.

 ## <ins>Table of Contents</ins>